 SLM is a core component of EcholoN and is therefore available in all editions.
 It is based on contract management, on which the so-called service level agreements are then based.
 The individual agreements can then be defined via service catalogues with the specific services.

-In the ticket system, all relevant information about a customer is available to the employee in the service or help desk.
+In the ticket system, all relevant information about a customer is available to the employee in the help desk or service desk.
 This includes, for example, open or closed tickets, contract management (SLA) or products.
 Customer enquiries can be recorded centrally, answered, forwarded to the specialist department or to a specific contact person.
 During ticket entry, all necessary parameters (e.g. priorities, schedule, SLA, etc.) as well as keywords can be recorded and later evaluated at any time.

 Since all enquiries and messages are booked centrally in the ticket system, the services provided can be billed reliably and at the push of a button.
 This also includes the mapping, administration and implementation of the service level agreements agreed with the customer, which are directly linked to the contact in the ticket system, as well as open and completed tickets and products.
 All billing-relevant information on resources used (time, personnel, material) is fully available in EcholoN, which simplifies, accelerates and makes billing more secure.